KCHBR- Kings Canyon High Basin Route, 2018. 22 days, 186 miles, 58,000’ ascent.

 I arrive at the next pass, King Col, which many people avoid, apparently.
 It seems fairly standard on the approach.

-The descent is nasty where there very few dependable stable rocks.
+The descent is nasty where there are very few dependable stable rocks.
 My usual method in these cases is to make to one side and do my best to have a controlled climb down.
 This one is more difficult than most.

 I navigate down a few thousand feet to Wood’s Creek and the JMT.